junit-pioneer/junit-pioneer/CONTRIBUTING.md

 Depending on how long you worked on your changes, there will be changes in the main repository which may result in conflicts with yours and merge conflicts will break the pull request.
 After finishing work push the branch to your `origin` repository.
 When your feature was pushed to `origin`, open the Github page of your personal repository.
 Github will hightlight you the recently updated feature branch and allow you a button to open a pull request.

+### Further reading

+For more information about working with forks please have a look at the corresponding [GitHub help page](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/working-with-forks)